 The medical professionals will be able to assess you and any passengers to determine if you require further medical treatment.
 The police officer will start the initial report of the accident.
 A lot of vital evidence can only be retrieved from the scene, which makes it essential that you act quickly and gather all the relevant evidence you can.

-Common Evidence Needed for a Car Accident Claim
+What Evidence Is Needed for a Car Accident Injury Claim?

-Once you’ve been involved in a car accident, you must gather as much evidence about the accident as you can.
+Once you’ve been involved in a motor vehicle accident, you may ask yourself “What evidence is needed for a car accident injury claim?”
+You must gather as much evidence about the accident as you can.
 This will help to build your case for a personal injury claim.
 The more supporting evidence you have, the more likely you are to win a fair settlement to compensate for your losses.
 Also, the more evidence you have, the more likely you will be protected from false allegations from the negligent driver and his or her insurer of shared blame for the accident.
-Having the right evidence is essential to proving you are not at fault.
+Knowing what evidence is needed for a car accident injury claim is essential to proving you are not at fault.
+So, what evidence is needed for a car accident injury claim?

 One piece of evidence needed after a car accident is photographs.
 After the first responders have been called, if you are able, use the camera on your cell phone to take pictures of the following: